 Pin mapping on the backside

-There are two versions of the digital expander
+There exists different versions of the digital expander:

-The first version of the Digital8 Expander has a single line pinstrip with 6 pins at the bottom of the module.
-The 6 pins continued directly below the 32 pins on the Otto.
+The first version of the Digital8 Expander has a single line pinstrip with 38 pins.

 This version was mainly created for use when only one expander was supported.

 If you want to cascade/chain multiple modules in series with this version, you have to create your own special cables for sharing the 5V, SS and SCK pins from one expander to the next down the cascading line.

 DimensionsWidth: 2 HP